-Putting off remodeling or renovating your church could cost you more in the long run.
+Putting off a church renovation could cost you more in the long run.
 The cost can be a burden on your congregation but putting renovations on the back-burner could lead to serious repercussions and high costs down the road.
 If your church is falling into disrepair, it only stands to get worse over time.

 - Water damage